SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-6/README.md

 }
 ```

-And the function **init_gdt** initialize the GDT, some parts of the below function will be explained later and are used for multitasking.
+The function **init_gdt** initializes the GDT.
+Some parts of the below function will be explained later and are used for multitasking.

 ```cpp
 void init_gdt(void)